amitsaini0001/next-OTP-generator/README.md

-# Next JS Authenticator and OTP Generator
+# NextJS Authenticator and OTP Generator

 A secure, self-hosted web application for generating Time-based One-Time Passwords (TOTP) for Meta platforms (currently setup forFacebook and Instagram but can be extended to any platform).
 Built with Next.js 14, TypeScript, and Tailwind CSS.